- Five on Friday

 CEENTA has more than 140 medical providers in nearly 20 locations in the Carolinas who want to make sure you get the medical care you need at the time you need it.
 Schedule an appointment at CEENTA for all your urgent medical needs today.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with our physicians?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment